ºÚÁϳԹÏ

 What is meningococcal disease?

-Meningococcal disease is a contagious disease.
+Meningococcal disease is a contagious illness.
 It is caused by a type of bacteria called neisseria meningitidis (also known as meningococcal bacteria).

 Meningococcal infections can cause invasive meningococcal disease, which can include:

-Invasive meningococcal disease can develop quickly and is life-threatening.
+Invasive meningococcal disease can develop quickly and is life threatening.

-Less commonly, meningococcal bacteria can also cause local infections, such as:
+Less often, meningococcal bacteria can cause smaller, less severe infections, such as:

 • septic arthritis (an infected joint)